 This Itinerary is Ideal For: Adults over 21

 Afterward, you can stroll off a few calories downtown browsing the boutiques, antique shops and art galleries.
-It’s back on the bus for a quick ride into the country for a wine tasting and tour at Mattaponi Winery before coming back to town for dinner and a show at the Riverside Center for the Performing Arts.
+It’s back on the bus for a quick ride into the country for a wine tasting and tour at Mattaponi Winery in Spotsylvania. before coming back to town for dinner and a show at the Riverside Center for the Performing Arts.

 You can tour his homestead, Ferry Farm, and learn what archaeologists are discovering about what the Washington family grew and ate.
 Mid-afternoon calls for refreshment at Carl’s Ice Cream, a National Historic Landmark serving old-fashioned frozen custard.
 Next up is a fascinating look at how premium spirits are made at A. Smith Bowman Distillery.
 A tour with the master distiller will be followed by a tasting of some of his outstanding product.
-Save room for a bountiful German dinner at the Bavarian Chef, housed in the historic Fredericksburg Train Depot.
+Finally, save room for a bountiful German dinner at the Bavarian Chef, housed in the historic Fredericksburg Train Depot.